 When it comes to a blender, Vitamix is the absolute best.
 I got my Vitamix used from Facebook Marketplace, and it's lasted me 10 years and still works perfectly!
 They're even durable enough to use in restaurants.
 A high power blender is the key to achieving perfectly creamy soups and sauces at home.

-Store this chipotle lime crema sauce in the refrigerator.
+Store chipotle sauce in the refrigerator.
 It's convenient to keep it in a squeeze bottle like your other condiments.
 I usually store it in a mason jar.

 It's also worth noting that you'll likely have extra chipotle in adobo after making this recipe.
 Due to the high acidity content, chipotles in adobo can be stored in the fridge for at least a month, if not longer.
 Just make sure to transfer them to a container with an airtight lid (don't leave them in the can).